 I’m thankful for the efforts of Sen. Charles Grassley, R-Iowa and others in Congress to get this reversed.

-** Demand for firearms and accessories has been record-breaking for months and COVID requires us to work with a limited workforce in the warehouse.
-As a result shipping times from the warehouse is about 2 weeks.
-Additionally the manufacturers have limited production thus lead times for 'out of stock' firearms is unpredictable and can range from weeks to months.
-This is true nation wide.
-Please plan accordingly... grab whats in stock when you see it!
-Sign up for 'notifications' for any out of stock item you are interested in and you will receive a message the moment it comes back into inventory.
+Note - Warehouse shipping times are running about a week.
+Please plan accordingly...
+Supply is still low - grab whats in stock when you see it!
+Sign up for 'notifications' for any out of stock item you are interested in and you will receive a message the moment it comes back into inventory along with a link to buy.
 Dismiss